klepas/fuckyouimaplatypus-site/index.md

 : By Sebastian Kinne

-Windows Privilege Escalation (Whole day @ Info Desk Area) : By Sagi
+Windows Privilege Escalation (Whole day @ Info Desk Area) : By Sagi Shahar
+: This workshop will cover all (currently) known attack vectors of local user privilege escalation on Windows operating systems.
+: Attendee requirements: administrative access to a laptop with the ability to install a few tools, and disable personal firewalls or virus scanners, and a player to run VirtualBox/VMWare images.
+: Sagi Shahar has worked in penetration testing for 6 years.
+During his career Sagi has achieved various highly-regarded technical certifications (OSCP, OSCE, CREST CCT (App), GXPN).
+Sagi's passion is mainly focused around security training and education in which he presented, developed, and contributed several hacking challenges (CTFs) to security conferences and the global information security community.

 ### FAQ
 How do I get there?
 : By car: enter the Bents Basin campground entrance from Wolstenholme Ave and follow the signs to the campground : By the platypus party bus:

   - Picking up from Central station, Bay 14 @ Eddy Avenue: 8:30am Saturday 23/09/2017
   - Returning from campgrounds: 10:00pm Saturday 23/09/2017 back to Central station
   - Book your party bus seat on Eventbrite with your ticket
   - Don't be late!
 If you miss the party bus, you'll need to sort your own transportation

 : For Friday campers, a staff can pick you up at Leppington train station.
 Just let us know when you'll be there and we'll come get you =]